-Nominal CPUE series for Japanese longliners was extracted from the CPUE input data provided in the CCSBT data exchange (SEC\CPUEInputs\65\17\revised).
-Standardised CPUE series were obtained from updates provided by Japan (JP\CPUE\w05\08\for\monitoring\2018ESC and JP\CorevesselCPUE\1969\2017) through the CCSBT data exchange.
+Nominal CPUE series for Japanese longliners was extracted from the CPUE input data provided in the CCSBT data exchange (CPUEInputs_6518).
+Standardised CPUE series were obtained from updates provided by Japan (JP_CPUE_w05_08_for_monitoring_2019ESC and JP_CorevesselCPUE_1969_2018) through the CCSBT data exchange.

 There have been several perturbations significantly affecting the continuity of the Japanese longline CPUE series.
 Major changes were made to the management of the Japanese longline fleet in April 2006 (introduction of individual quota and removal of restrictions on fishing area and season) (Itoh 2006).
-In addition, reductions in the Japanese total allowable catch (TAC) have been in place since 2006 and there have been increases in reported discarding.
 It is not known to what extent the Japanese longline CPUE series would be affected by the unreported catches identified in 2006 (Polacheck et al. 2006).
-The nominal CPUE in the most recent years (since 2006) is not likely to be affected by unreported catches because of new catch documentation methods.
+In addition, the Japanese TAC has increased, as has the global TAC, with the adoption of the management procedure in 2011.
 The standardised CPUE series are still potentially affected, and should be interpreted with caution.

-The following updates for 2017 have been compiled:
+The following updates for 2019 have been compiled (note that age data are cohort slices from length composition):

 - Nominal aggregate CPUE for age 4+ SBT in areas 4-9 in months 4-9.
 The series showed an overall decline until 2006-07, followed by an increase to 2015.
-The data point for 2017 increased and is above the recent 10 years (2008-17) mean (Fig. 9, horizontal line). - Nominal CPUE for age 4-7, 8-11 and 12+ SBT.
-The nominal CPUE series in 2017 for ages 4-7 increased while the CPUE for ages 8-11 decreased slightly.
-The CPUE of age 12+ SBT has remained low with little variability since the early 1970s (Fig. 10). - Nominal CPUE for age 0-2, 3, 4 and 5 SBT.
+The data point for 2018 increased and is above the mean of the most recent 10 years (2009-18) (Fig. 10, horizontal line). - Nominal CPUE for age 4-7, 8-11 and 12+ SBT.
+The nominal CPUE series in 2018 for ages 4-7 decreased very slightly while the CPUE for ages 8-11 increased.
+The CPUE of age 12+ SBT has remained low with little variability since the early 1970s (Fig. 11). - Nominal CPUE for age 0-2, 3, 4 and 5 SBT.
 In 2006 and 2007, the age composition of juvenile SBT became dominated by age 3 SBT, with an increase of a similar scale apparent in age 0-2.
 However, relative proportions of both age 0-2 and 3 dropped markedly in 2008.
-Age 4 and 5 SBT are the dominant year classes in the juveniles in 2017, with an increase of age 4; age 3 increased slightly in 2017 (Fig. 11). - Standardised CPUE.
-The standardised and normalised monitoring CPUE series from all vessels (W0.5, W0.8) exhibited decreases in 2017, while the normalised series from the core vessels (Base W0.5 and Base W0.8) remained stable (Fig. 12).
+Age 4 and 5 SBT remain the dominant year classes in the juveniles, with a substantial increase of age 4; age 3 also increased in 2018 (Fig. 12). - Standardised CPUE.
+The standardised and normalised monitoring CPUE series from all vessels (W0.5, W0.8) remained stable in 2018, while the normalised series from the core vessels (Base W0.5 and Base W0.8) increased substantially (Fig. 13).

-Fig. 9.
-Nominal CPUE of age 4+ SBT for Japanese longliners operating in statistical areas 4- 9 in months 4-9.
+Fig. 10.
+Nominal CPUE of age 4+ SBT for Japanese longliners operating in statistical areas 4-9 in months 4-9.
 The 1995 and 1996 values are plotted as grey circles to indicate increased uncertainty about these points due to changes in retention policies for small fish in these two years, when a policy of releasing small fish applied.
 The horizontal line is the 2008-17 mean.

-Fig. 10.
+Fig. 11.
 Nominal CPUE of ages 4-7, 8-11 and 12+ SBT for Japanese longliners operating in statistical areas 4-9 in months 4-9.
 The 1995 and 1996 values for ages 4-7 are plotted as grey squares to indicate increased uncertainty about these points due to changes in retention policies for small fish in these two years.

-Fig. 11.
+Fig. 12.
 Nominal CPUE of ages 0-2, 3, 4 and 5 SBT for Japanese longliners operating in statistical areas 4-9 in months 4-9.

-Fig. 12.
+Fig. 13.
 Comparison of subsets of the standardised CPUE series.
 Each subset has been normalised by dividing by the mean.